Charitable giving by individual Americans drops in 2018

 Among the nine charitable sectors identified by Giving USA, there were mixed results.
 Donations were up for nonprofits involved in international affairs and environmental or animal-welfare issues.
 Giving to foundations was down, as was giving to education, to religion and to public-society benefit organizations — groups which work on such issues as voter education, civil rights, civil liberties and consumer rights.

-Giving to religion — perennially the biggest sector — is estimated to have declined by 1.5% in 2018 (a decrease of 3.9% adjusted for inflation), with a total of $124.52 billion in contributions.
+Giving to religion — perennially the biggest sector — is estimated to have declined by 1.5 percent in 2018 (a decrease of 3.9 percent adjusted for inflation), with a total of $124.52 billion in contributions.

-Una Osili, an associate dean at the Lilly philanthropy school, said giving to religious institutions has been lagging behind other sectors for several years.
+Una Osili, an associate dean at the Lilly Family School of Philanthropy, said giving to religious institutions has been lagging behind other sectors for several years.
 Reasons including declining attendance at church services and a rising number of Americans not affiliated with any particular religion.

 For the largest U.S. denomination — the Roman Catholic Church — a long-running clergy sex-abuse crisis also has taken a financial toll.
 According to a recent Pew Research Center survey, about one-fourth of U.S. Catholics have decreased donations to the church because of the scandals.

 Empty Tomb, a Christian organization based in Champaign, Illinois, that researches religious giving, says the decline is longstanding.
-According to its research, Americans gave about 3% of their disposable income to churches in 1968, and less than 2.2% in 2016.
+According to its research, Americans gave about 3 percent of their disposable income to churches in 1968, and less than 2.2 percent in 2016.

 Empty Tomb's leaders, Sylvia and John Ronsvalle, have attributed the decline at least in part to a failure by church leaders to inspire more than a perfunctory level of generosity.
 Their latest report refers to a perception in some quarters that church is "boring."